datajoint/element-miniscope/docs/src/index.md

 # Element Miniscope Calcium Imaging

 This Element features a DataJoint schema for functional calcium imaging data acquired with the UCLA Miniscope and `Miniscope DAQ V4` acquisition system, and analyzed with `CaImAn`.
+Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.

-For details about the tables in the `miniscope` schema, see the [concepts page](./concepts.md)
+Visit the [Concepts page](./concepts.md) for more information about the tables in the `miniscope` schema.
+To get started with building your data pipeline visit the [Tutorials page](./tutorials.md).

 ![element-miniscope diagram](https://raw.githubusercontent.com/datajoint/element-miniscope/main/images/attached_miniscope_element.svg)

-## Citation

-If your work DataJoint Elements, please cite the following manuscript and Research Resource Identifier (RRID).

-+ Yatsenko D, Nguyen T, Shen S, Gunalan K, Turner CA, Guzman R, Sasaki M, Sitonic D, Reimer J, Walker EY, Tolias AS.
-DataJoint Elements: Data Workflows for Neurophysiology. bioRxiv.
-2021 Jan 1. doi: https://doi.org/10.1101/2021.03.30.437358

-+ DataJoint Elements ([RRID:SCR_021894](https://scicrunch.org/resolver/SCR_021894)) - Element Miniscope (version `<Enter version number>`)